delphic/LD46-Keep-It-Alive/Design Doc.md

 o Add Take a Nap function (just skips time) - make it easy to neglect but skips time and gives people a reason - but then they're responsible for this not the systems

+o (!Dangerous) Cheer / emotion base line and track back when not in need extremes.
+	Will upset existing balance which is more or less working for kitty, however this *should* be there

+o Moods should have a minimum time, then wear off and re-evalute. o Change Mood descriptions to behaviour for that mood descriptions

-o Cheer base line and track back when not in need extremes. o balance pass - cheer drops like a stone (if you just play with the kitty as soon as prompted they end up unhappy, that might be fixed by cheer base line), also values are such that they go sleepy for just a moment.
+x balance pass - cheer drops like a stone (if you just play with the kitty as soon as prompted they end up unhappy, that might be fixed by cheer base line), also values are such that they go sleepy for just a moment.

-	o Moods should have a minimum time, then wear off and re-evalute. o Mood changes should trigger behaviours which are what the player sees (rather than the mood statement)
+o Sprite(s) for the Space Kitty.
+	So *need* an idle/indifferent pose, would also like "wants to play", "needs something", "miserable/unwell", "sleepy"

-o A Sprite for the Space Kitty. o Some actual UI design
+o Some actual UI design
 	Should show name + species, number of deaths, journey progress